CENTERSQUARE INVESTMENT MANAGEMENT LLC – PRIVACY NOTICE

 - basic personal details including your name and address (and proof of name and address), email address, telephone number, any other contact details you supply, social security number and other tax details, nationality, citizenship, tax residency, date of birth and family connections;

-- details of your company’s directors, shareholders, secretaries, authorised signatories and identification documents;
+- details of your company’s directors, shareholders, secretaries, authorized signatories and identification documents;

 - banking details;